Quasicircles and quasiperiodic surfaces in pseudo-hyperbolic spaces: Introduction

 \item In section \ref{s:MaxiSurf} we describe the pseudo-hyperbolic space and maximal surfaces therein.
 We describe {\em horofunctions} and {\em spatial distance}.
 We spend some time recalling the classical Gauss, Codazzi and Ricci equations governing these maximal surfaces.
 We finally recall the compactness results of \cite{LTW} that we express using the {\em space of pointed maximal surfaces} $\MH$ which is a laminated space on which the isometry group $\G$ of $\Hn$ acts cocompactly.
 We then describe {\em Barbot surfaces} which are the maximal surfaces associated to Barbot crowns and show their properties.
 We finally introduce {\em quasiperiodic maximal surfaces} which is one of the main object of study of the current paper.

 \item In section \ref{s:RigidityTheorems}, we prove two Rigidity Theorems that characterise Barbot surfaces.
 The first one, Theorem \ref{theo:CurvatureRigidity} stated as Theorem \ref{theo:RigidityTheoremINTRO}, shows that Barbot surfaces are extremal for a pointwise curvature condition, while the second one, Theorem \ref{theo:HorofunctionRigidity}, shows that Barbot surfaces are extremal for a pointwise condition involving either the gradient of an horofunction or the spatial distance.
-The first Theorem also gives an improvement on Ishihara bounds \cite{Ishihara}.

 \item We use these Rigidity Theorems and the compactness results of \cite{LTW} in section \ref{s:AltChar} to give six alternative characterisations of quasiperiodic surfaces involving curvature, horofunctions, spatial distance, uniformisation, Gromov hyperbolicity and laminations, some of these being stated in Theorem \ref{theo:main}.